petele/petelepage.com/_posts/2012-12-12-using-meta-viewport.markdown

 ## Practices that are no longer recommended

-*   Adding a specific width viewport, is discouraged unless you’re adding it to a legacy site as a stop-gap measure until you can build a more responsive site (you’ll need to replace the 320 with the width of your site):`&lt;meta name="viewport" content="width=320" /&gt;`
+*   Adding a specific width viewport, is discouraged unless you’re adding it to a legacy site as a stop-gap measure until you can build a more responsive site (you’ll need to replace the 320 with the width of your site): `<meta name="viewport" content="width=320" />`
 *   The viewport property `target-densitydpi` has been removed from the [CSS Device Adaptation](http://dev.w3.org/csswg/css-device-adapt/) specification and should not be used.
 It has been deprecated in Chrome for Android, and has never been supported in Mobile Safari or Firefox for Android.
 For more information, see [Mozilla Bug 797090](https://bugzilla.mozilla.org/show_bug.cgi?id=737090) or [WebKit bug 88047](https://bugs.webkit.org/show_bug.cgi?id=88047).

 ## Best practice for using meta viewport